 High level of competition in international business incentivizes MNEs to centralize their activities along the value chain to benefit from economies of scale.
-These activities include manufacturing, research and development, procurement, etc. Typically MNEs establish procurement hubs as a liaison office.
+These activities include manufacturing, research and development, procurement, etc. Typical MNEs establish procurement hubs as a liaison office.
 Whereas a procurement entity performs the function of a service provider Berry Ratio is a good fit.
 Robust functional analysis is necessary to support the evidence that the entity does not carry significant inventory levels or that its remuneration is based on the sales volume.

-Another example of intermediary activity could be a distribution hub used by a parent company for distribution of products by controlled distributors.
-The functions performed by a distribution hub are usually limited to logistics and warehousing.
-Such entity is primarily engaged in receiving, storing and further transportation of goods; it usually does not perform marketing activities, nor does it add any value to the goods it distributes.
+Another example of the intermediary activity could be a distribution hub used by a parent company for distribution of products by the controlled distributors.
+Functions performed by a distribution hub are usually limited to logistics and warehousing.
+Such entity is primarily engaged in receiving, storing and further transportation of the goods; it usually does not perform marketing activities, nor does it add any value to the goods it distributes.
 Its risk profile is also lower than a wholesale distributor as the majority of risks are borne by a parent.
-Thus, the distribution hub becomes a risk-free provider of services to other controlled entities and simply facilitates physical flow of tangible goods between the parent entity and controlled distributors.
-Attention should be paid to logistics and warehouse services that may be outsourced to third-parties and should be treated as pass-through costs.
-Tax practitioners should be aware that some local country's tax authorities, i.e. in Austria, Belgium, China, and Luxembourg, may be reluctant to exclude pass-through costs from the total cost base.
-The parent company and the stributors are supported to the pass-through costs from the total cost base.
+Thus, the distribution hub becomes a risk-free provider of services to other controlled entities and simply facilitates the physical flow of tangible goods between the parent entity and controlled